 Second, let’s establish some basic facts.

 - Like the Jaredites in the Book of Mormon, Abraham is neither Jewish nor Israelite nor under the Law of Moses.
 “Jewish” as a category won’t really exist until after the Babylonian Exile c.
-587 BCE, and Israelites only come into being with the descendants of Israel/Jacob, who is Abraham’s grandson.
-Moses comes several generations further beyond that.
+587 BCE, and “Israelites” technically come into being with the descendants of Jacob/Israel, Abraham’s grandson.
+Moses is born several generations beyond that.
 Abraham himself is from Mesopotamia, at various times home to Sumer, Assyria, and Babylon.
 Even Jacob/Israel is characterized as “a wandering Aramean” (Deu 26:5).
 Aram is sometimes known as Aram-Naharaim, or Aram between the Two Rivers, and was the northern land between the Tigris and Euphrates, which is again, Mesopotamia (Greek for between the rivers.)

 - The patriarchal narratives here in Genesis are not 1st-hand contemporary accounts.
 They probably began as oral traditions/histories, that were eventually written down much later.
 At minimum, they were heavily updated/edited for a much later audience.
 How do we know this?
 The text itself tells us through a multitude of details, e.g.